gssi/emf_workflow_project/README.md

 # Model Management operations in MDE

-In this section, we illustrate model management operations in MDE using a motivating example.
+We illustrate model management operations in MDE using a motivating example.

 ## Motivating Example